 BC: The first thing I look at is the rim.
-I don’t go straight into the center; I actually look at the rim first and then move inward breaking down if it’s a thin-skinned or thick-skinned grape and then if there’s any kind of color variation.
-I try to categorize as quickly as I can any color variations as in any orange or pink/purple hues.
-If it’s a white wine I look for green.
+I don’t go straight into the center; I actually look at the rim first and then move inward breaking down if it’s a thin-skinned or thick-skinned grape and then look for any kind of color variation.
+I try to categorize any color variation as quickly as I can as far as any orange or pink/purple hues.
+If it’s a white wine, I look for green.
 I’m mainly looking at hues.
-I don’t look at viscosity a lot but unless it’s really staining (for red wine).
+I don’t look at viscosity a lot unless it really stains (for red wine).
 The viscosity is the least important part of it; if we put several different 15% alcohol wines next to each other, they’re all going to tear very differently.
-Part of it’s the variety in terms of thin or thicker skins but there are all sorts of things that can affect viscosity.
+Part of it’s the variety in terms of thin or thicker skins, but there are all sorts of things that can affect viscosity.

 TG: Hence the great debate ongoing about even using the term viscosity.
 In looking at color are you trying to assess age?

 BC: It’s categories of varietals first.
 Then I’m looking for other things.
 Most of the time if you get a wine that shows garnet in any way or age in any way you know you’re dealing with an older wine.
-But until you smell it or taste it you can’t categorize how old it is.
+Until you smell it or taste it, you can’t categorize how old it is.
 But I’m always looking for categories of varietals first.

 TG: How do you know when you’re done looking at a wine?
 How do you know when it’s time to smell the wine?

-BC: It’s funny but when I’m looking at a wine I’m checking my nose at the same time.
+BC: It’s funny, when I’m looking at a wine I’m checking my nose at the same time.